All Episodes

 We have multiple criminal leak investigations underway.

-This follows up on what we brought up earlier with Jay Sekulo and at the beginning of the program today.
+That was, well, the Attorney General Barr, this follows up on what we brought up earlier with Jay Seculo at the beginning of the program today.

-This letter is huge where the assistant attorney general to Barr, Stephen Boyd explained that explaining John Durham's investigation into the origins of the Russia witch hunt is broad in scope and will cover, quote, activities of U.S. and foreign intelligence services as well as nongov governmental organizations and individuals.
+This letter is huge, where the Assistant Attorney General to Barr, Stephen Boyd, explained that explaining John Durham's investigation into the origins of the Russia witch hunt is broad in scope and will cover, quote, activities of U.S. and foreign intelligence services, as well as non-governmental organizations and individuals.

-It is significant com uh confirmation of all that we've been telling you.
+It is significant confirmation of all that we've been telling you.

 Justice Department fails to do so.